 The first mile wanders through large stands of mature Mountain Mahogany and Ponderosa Pines.
 Stream crossings over Forsyth Creek are easy, with low stream flow.
 This forest is so unique, because it has such a wide variety of trees.
 Tree dead fall on the first mile attests to destructive bark beetles that have plagued many forests throughout the west.
 At mile two, the trail steepens and follows Forsyth Creek as the canyon narrows.
 It climbs steadily for the next 4.5 miles to the peak; we ran into our first snow bank around 9,000 feet in May.
 A spur trail heading north from Summit Trail takes you to the peak.
 The view of Southern Utah from the steep cliffs at this intersection is incredible.

 First mile of Forsyth Trail

 This forest is filled with large, towering aspens.
-I make a mental note to return in the autumn.
 Many had names and dates carved into their trunks.
 The carving above has a date of August 24, 1951.
 The depiction of a mountain range with a moon overhead made this one unique.
 This is possibly a Basque sheep herder carving or "arborglyph".
-There are many Basque carvings in the high countries of the west; the sheep herders had a lot of time to pass and many carved not only their names, but also simple scenes of life in the mountains.
+Basque sheep herders had a lot of time to pass and many carved not only their names, but also simple scenes of life in the mountains.

-Lunch break at small meadow - 4.2 miles in on Summit Trail
+Lunch break at small meadow - 4.2 miles in on Forsyth Trail

 Finally get an opening in the forest ~ 5.7 miles into the hike to view vast Southern Utah: St. George, Zion National Park